LarvaZZa/LMR-State-R3/README.md

 ## What is This?

-This repository contians a base implementation of the UX SDK [by DJI](https://github.com/dji-sdk/Mobile-UXSDK-Android), and an implementation of retreiving the relevant information that defines the state of the DJI Mini 2 drone:
+This repository contains a base implementation of the UX SDK [by DJI](https://github.com/dji-sdk/Mobile-UXSDK-Android), and an implementation of retrieving the relevant information that defines the state of the DJI Mini 2 drone:
 - Latitude;
 - Longitude;
 - Altitude;